wpilibsuite/allwpilib/Building.md

 make install DESTDIR=/some/dir/you/want/to/put/all/headers/and/libs #optional ``

-Alternatively, if you like IDE's, you can import it directly into QtDeveloper, or a number of other IDE's such as Code::Blocks or Eclipse.
+Alternatively, if you like IDEs, you can import it directly into QtDeveloper, or a number of other IDEs such as Code::Blocks or Eclipse.
 See CMake documentation for details.
 Eclipse demo:
 ```
 cd ..